-VCU is committed to an environment of uncompromising integrity and ethical conduct wherein all individuals are expected to understand and comply with the laws, regulations, and policies that govern our university activities.
-In order to maintain integrity at the highest level of excellence and to promote equal treatment, VCU expects that all members of our university community will timely report actual or suspected violations of laws, regulations, and policies, hereinafter referred to as misconduct.
+VCU is committed to an environment of uncompromising integrity and ethical conduct wherein all individuals are expected to understand and comply with the laws, regulations, and policies that govern university activities.
+In order to maintain integrity at the highest level of excellence and to promote equal treatment, VCU expects that all members of the university community will report actual or suspected violations of laws, regulations, and policies, hereinafter referred to as misconduct, in a timely manner.

 No individual shall be adversely affected for refusing to carry out a directive which constitutes misconduct.